cloud-ark/kubeplus/README.md

 ### Consumer action

 The consumer uses WordpressService Custom Resource (the consumer API) to provision an instance of Wordpress stack.
-The instances can be created using command-line (kubectl) or through a web portal.
+The instances can be created using ``kubectl`` or through a web portal.
 The portal is part of KubePlus Operator and runs on the cluster.
 It is accessible through local proxy.
 Here is consumer portal for WordpressService showing the created ```tenant1``` instance.

 <p align="center">
 <img src="./examples/multitenancy/wordpress-mysqlcluster-stack/wp-tenant1-consumerui.png" class="center">